 3 people: $2915 + GST

-We are initially offering this opportunity in Brisbane only.
+We are currently offering this opportunity in Melbourne only.
 Register your interest if you'd like us to run another session near you.

 This is not a beginners workshop.
 All attendees are expected to have attended

 Quality & Safeguarding: What You Need to Know or have the equivalent knowledge/experience.

 Ann is the very model of a modern Major General, a woman who gets stuff done at DSC with serious NDIS commercial smarts and an inimitable straightforward style.
 She has worked in the disability, mental health, and aged care sectors for over 25 years in a diverse range of management roles for both not-for-profit and for-profit organisations.
 Prior to joining DSC, Ann led the transition of a national organisation to the NDIS, developing Core, Capacity Building & SDA services in trial and rollout sites.
 Ann has first-hand experience with system and process review, acquisitions, the integration of merged/acquired services and the NDIS registration process across four states,